emqx/emqx-docs/en_US/advanced/auth-jwt.md

 # JWT

 [JWT](https://jwt.io/) is a Token-based authentication mechanism.
 It does not rely on the server to retain client authentication information or session information.
-It can issue authentication information in batches while holding keys, which is an easiest authentication method.
+It can issue authentication information in batches while holding keys, which is the easiest authentication method.

 Plugin: